 Some say there’s no such thing as a hardgainer, just people that don’t know how to eat enough food.

-Others swear that they stay skinny and underweight no matter how many “hardgainer workouts” they do in the gym or how much food they eat.
+Others swear that they stay skinny and underweight (the so-called ectomorph body type) no matter how many “hardgainer workouts” they do in the gym or how much food they eat.

 Is there really such a thing as a hardgainer?
 How do they differ from others that have an easier time gaining muscle?
-And what should an effective hardgainer workout look like?
+And what should they be doing differently in the gym?

 Is There Such a Thing as a Hardgainer?